 Bledsoe Bags brings old and new together.
 We use both new and recycled fabrics for zippered purses, tote bags, and cases for gadgets like iPads and iPhones.

-We collect fabric – it’s great when people send us scraps from curtains and upholstery.
+We collect fabric – way too much fabric (!), but it’s great when people send us scraps from curtains and upholstery.
 We also collect stories, including those people tell us about what they use their Bledsoe bags for.

 Bledsoe Bags is a sewing venture started (with the name Bledsoe’s Sew-n-Sew) in 2011 by two sisters who love fabric and old things.
 We also love family stories.
 And we love to combine fabric with family stories – yours and ours.